 A classification model contains a list of categories, as well as resources needed to classify the documents within the defined classes.
 For example, a model could sort the reasons for leaving a company that employees mention in exit interviews.

 The quality of the analysis is evaluated by looking at two factors: accuracy (the number of detected elements that are relevant) and exhaustiveness (the number of relevant elements that are detected).
 In general, accuracy and exhaustiveness are antagonists: improvements in one could worsen the other.
-The key for optimizing the application is to find a balance between both aspects.
+The key to optimizing the application is to find a balance between both aspects.

 MeaningCloud Classification Model for VoE